|

 it take to earn a black belt?

-Hapkido covers a lot of martial arts skills, and these take
+lot of martial arts skills, and these take some time to

-some time to develop.
-Training a student to become a black
+develop.
+Training a student to become a black belt as quickly

-belt as quickly as possible is not important in World Kong
+as possible is not important in World Koong Joong Hapkido

-Jong Hapkido clubs.
-Our unhurried approach aims to produce
+clubs.
+Our unhurried approach aims to produce competent

 8. Are there tournaments